Eagle Salt Works Railroad

 The Eagle Salt Works Railroad was a 13.5 mile shortline railroad that ran northeast from a connection with the Southern Pacific Company at Luva (near Fernley) to Leete, Nevada.
 The line then branched from the old Central Pacific grade and went southeast for about 2 miles to the Eagle Salt Works.

 The railroad was incorporated on February 16, 1903.
 The track was built over the original Central Pacific transcontintinental railway grade that had been abandoned as the CP relocated its mainline in 1903.

 Salt demand from the works was already in decline when the railroad opened in 1903.
 The first train to carry salt did not operate until March 1906.
-From 1906-1910 railroad had very little activity on the line.
+From 1906 to 1910 railroad had very little activity on the line.
 In 1910, the Southern Pacific Company (SP), which loaned $23,535 to Leete for the railroad, acquired Leete's railroad and salt works due to Leete's default on the loan.
 Under the Southern Pacific the railroad continued to see little traffic on the line, consisting of salt, coal and hay.
 The SP abandoned the railroad in March 1916 and the track was removed in April.